-SDEV 900 0.5 UNIT
+SDEV 900 0.5 UNITS

-ASSESSMENT OF LEARNING DISABILITIES

-LECTURE: 0.5 contact hour per week.
+ASSESSMENT OF LEARNING DISABILITIES LECTURE: 9 contact hours per semester

 This course provides instruction in the history, general characteristics and legal definition of learning disabilities.
 Students' learning strengths and weaknesses and the determination of their eligibility for learning disability services will be determined through a comprehensive assessment.
 This course is designed for students with known or suspected learning disabilities.
 Graded on a pass/no pass basis only.
-Not applicable to Associate Degree.

-SDEV 905 1 UNIT
+1 UNIT SDEV 905

-SUPPORTIVE LEARNING IN MATHEMATICS
+SUPPORTIVE LEARNING IN MATHEMATICS LABORATORY: 54 contact hours per semester

 This course provides specialized instruction and tutoring in basic math skills to individuals and small groups.
 This course is primarily designed for students who have been certified with disabilities through diagnostic testing; however, all students are welcome to enroll.
 Support strategies to minimize the effects of the disability in the academic setting are presented to maximize students' effectiveness.
 Graded on a pass/no pass basis only.
-Not applicable to Associate Degree.